Sylius/Sylius/docs/components_and_bundles/bundles/SyliusFixturesBundle/custom_listener.rst

         }
     }

-The next step is to register this listener:
+The next step is to register this listener (if the autowiring and auto-configuration are not enabled) :

 .. code-block:: xml